yegonkim/yegonkim.github.io/_tabs/about.md

 ---

 Hi, I am a Master's student studying Artificial Intelligence at KAIST.
 I have worked on active learning and scientific machine learning (with a focus on partial differential equations).
-Currently, I am interested in weak-to-strong generalization and the representation of values in AI agents.
+Currently, I am interested in weak-to-strong generalization and the representation of values in both AI and humans.

 ## Education

 ### Korea Advanced Institute of Science and Technology (KAIST)
-**M.S. in Graduate School of Artificial Intelligence (GSAI)**
+**M.S. in Graduate School of Artificial Intelligence**
 *2023 - Present*

 ### Korea Advanced Institute of Science and Technology (KAIST)